timescale/docs/timescaledb/timescaledb-license-comparison.md

 ### TimescaleDB Apache 2 Edition vs TimescaleDB Community Edition

 There are two versions of TimescaleDB available:
-- TimescaleDB Apache 2 Edition is the version of TimescaleDB that is available under the [Apache 2.0 license](https://github.com/timescale/timescaledb/blob/master/LICENSE-APACHE).
+TimescaleDB Apache 2 Edition is the version of TimescaleDB that is available under the [Apache 2.0 license](https://github.com/timescale/timescaledb/blob/master/LICENSE-APACHE).
-This is a classic open source license, meaning that it is completely unrestricted - anyone can take this code and offer it as-a-service..
+This is a classic open source license, meaning that it is completely unrestricted - anyone can take this code and offer it as-a-service.

 ### TimescaleDB Apache 2 Edition

-- _Can I install TimescaleDB Apache 2 Edition in my own on-premises or cloud infrastructure and run it for free?_ Yes.
+- _Can I install TimescaleDB Apache 2 Edition in my own on-premises or cloud infrastructure and run it for free?_ <br/>
+Yes.
-- _Can I sell TimescaleDB Apache 2 Edition as a service, even if I’m not the main contributor?_ Yes.
+- _Can I sell TimescaleDB Apache 2 Edition as a service, even if I’m not the main contributor?_ <br/>
+Yes.
-- _Can I modify the TimescaleDB Apache 2 Edition source code and run it for production use?_ Yes.
+- _Can I modify the TimescaleDB Apache 2 Edition source code and run it for production use?_ <br/>
+Yes.

 TimescaleDB Apache 2 Edition is available at the following service providers: [Azure Database for PostgreSQL][azure-database], [Digital Ocean][digital-ocean], [Aiven for PostgreSQL][aiven].

 ### TimescaleDB Community Edition

 TimescaleDB Community Edition is the latest, most updated version of TimescaleDB, available under the [Timescale License (TSL)][timescale-license].
-Read more about the Timescale License.
+[Read more about the Timescale License][license-blog].

 Many of the most recent features of TimescaleDB are only available in TimescaleDB Community Edition.

-- _Can I install TimescaleDB Community Edition in my own on-premises or cloud infrastructure and run it for free?_ Yes.
+- _Can I install TimescaleDB Community Edition in my own on-premises or cloud infrastructure and run it for free?_ <br/>
+Yes.
 TimescaleDB Community Edition is completely free if you manage your own service.
-- _Can I sell TimescaleDB Community Edition as a service, even if I’m not the main contributor?_ No.
+- _Can I sell TimescaleDB Community Edition as a service, even if I’m not the main contributor?_ <br/>
+No.
-- _Can I modify the TimescaleDB Community Edition source code and run it for production use?_ Yes.
+- _Can I modify the TimescaleDB Community Edition source code and run it for production use?_ <br/>
+Yes.
 Developers using TimescaleDB Community Edition have the “right to repair” and make modifications to the source code and run it in their own on-premises or cloud infrastructure.
 However, consistent with the previous question, users may not make modifications to the TimescaleDB Community Edition source code and offer it as a service.
-- _Is there a hosted version of TimescaleDB Community Edition?_ Yes.
-There are two options for users that want to run TimescaleDB Community Edition as a hosted service in the cloud: Timescale Cloud and Managed Service for TimescaleDB (MST).
+- _Is there a hosted version of TimescaleDB Community Edition?_ <br/>
+Yes.
+There are two options for users that want to run TimescaleDB Community Edition as a hosted service in the cloud: [Timescale Cloud][timescale-cloud] and [Managed Service for TimescaleDB (MST)][mst].
 Timescale Cloud is a cloud-native platform for time-series, hosted in AWS.
 MST is a database-as-a-service offering for TimescaleDB.
 MST is offered in AWS, Azure, and Google Cloud.

 ### Feature comparison